Table of Contents

 Kotor is a beautiful town at the top of the fjord-like Bay of Kotor.
 You can easily be forgiven for thinking you are in Scandinavia rather than Southern Europe as the bay is surrounded by steep cliffs and mountains as in Norway.

 The charming old town is sandwiched between the bay and the mountains.
 Get lost in the many cobbled streets and lanes that twist and turn like a picturesque maze.
+This beautiful town is definitely one of the best places to visit in Montenegro.

 Enjoy a food and drink at one of the many street-side bars and cafes that are spread throughout Kotor for a fraction of the price of nearby Croatia.